khoffLSU/rpcontacts/README.md

 1. Add to add a new contact to the list
 2. Delete to remove the selected contact from the list
 3. Clear All to remove all contacts from the list

+# Step 3: Set Up the Contact Book’s Database

+At this point the Textual app has an appropriate TUI to build a contact book.
+In this section, code with be written to operate an SQLite database where the app will store the contact information persistently.